 Identification-Elements

 Many types defined by the VEC have an “Identification” sub element (E.g. the PartOccurrence).
 This is meant to be a semantic identifier of the object represented by the VEC element.
-The following expectations apply to those identifiers:
+The following rules apply to those identifiers:

 The expectations defined in the documentation of the VEC model of the corresponding attribute shall be ensured.